 If you’ve been arrested for the illegal possession or use of fireworks in Colorado, we can help.
 Use the form on this page (or call us) for a free consultation with one of our top Colorado criminal lawyers.

-We will get back to you quickly to discuss your best legal defense to Colorado fireworks charges.
+We will get back to you quickly to discuss your best legal defense against Colorado fireworks charges.
 Do not let being patriotic leave you with a criminal record.
 Contact us to find out why we are considered some of the best criminal lawyers in Colorado.

 The Colorado Legal Defense Group defends clients on fireworks charges throughout Colorado.
 And our Denver office is conveniently located at: